weiwei123338/EIF6D/README.md

 Code for "EIF-6D: Dual-Stream Transformation Network with Implicit-Explicit Fusion for Category-Level 6D Pose Estimation"
 ## Overview

-EIF6D introduces a novel approach to category-level 6D pose estimation,a dual-stream transformation network that integrates explicit and implicit collaborative deformation mechanisms, which achieves high-precision alignment between shape priors and observed objects at both point cloud level and feature level..
+EIF6D introduces a novel approach to category-level 6D pose estimation,a dual-stream transformation network that integrates explicit and implicit collaborative deformation mechanisms, which achieves high-precision alignment between shape priors and observed objects at both point cloud level and feature level..

 ## Installation